 “Live From Laurel Canyon ~ Songs & Stories of American Folk Rock” is a 90-minute journey through a very special time in American popular music.
 A time when an entire generation of youth felt abandoned by their own culture and were searching for a sound that helped define them; a sound that shared the protest and awareness of folk music and the attitude and look of rock music.
 Join us as we follow these legendary artists and share stories on how they ended up in the Canyon and how this

-THE SWEET REMAINS is the unusual band on today’s music scene to be headed by 3 gifted singer-songwriters, each of whom contribute to the writing and 3-part harmonies that define the band’s sound.
-They are also the very rare independent band to claim over 38 MILLION Spotify plays world-wide (and counting).
+THE SWEET REMAINS is the unusual band on today’s music scene to be headed by 3 gifted singer-songwriters, each of whom contributes to the writing and 3-part harmonies that define the band’s sound.
+They are also the very rare independent band to claim over 50 MILLION Spotify plays worldwide (and counting).

 Enriching the medium as America’s first all female mariachi ensemble, Reyna de Los Angeles® bring sensitivity, beauty, warmth and vivacious spirit to the historic art of mariachi.

 Reyna has blazed the trail for female mariachi musicians.
 In a musical landscape where songs are often written by men, from male perspectives, Reyna has created its own history.
 As such, in 2018 Smithsonian Folkways selected Mariachi Reyna de Los Angeles® as the latest artist in its’ Traditions Series of Latino music albums, produced with support from the Smithsonian Latino Center.